loverajoel/loverajoel.github.io/_texts/norms.md

 # questioning norms

-If you’re doing things the way they have always been done, you’re always going to be playing catch-up.
+If you do things as they've always been done, you will lag behind.

-What if the best methods are not the accepted ones?
+The best chefs experiment with blending diverse cuisines, creating new flavors and unique dishes.

+The spirit of experimentation questions the assumption that established methods are superior.

-Conventions might exist not because they’re the best, but because they’re familiar and go unchallenged.
+Conventions persist not because they’re the best, but because they’re familiar and unchallenged.

-In a dynamic market, clinging to traditional methods may cause you to miss innovation and differentiation opportunities.
+Sticking to traditional methods can cause you to miss opportunities for innovation and differentiation.

-Challenging conventional wisdom helps us determine if practices are effective or merely traditional.
-It forces a reevaluation of assumptions underpinning common practices.
-Questioning the status quo leads to rebuilding strategies and processes from scratch.
+Challenging conventional wisdom tests the efficacy of practices beyond tradition.
+It prompts reevaluation of common methods.

+Questioning the status quo leads to the redesign of strategies and processes.

-It’s about finding innovative ways to compete, not just imitating what established incumbents do.
+At its core, it's about finding new paths to success, about competing in ways not yet imagined.